StochSS/stochss-compute/README.md

 source venv/bin/activate
 python3 app.py
 ```
+- Stochss-compute is now running on localhost:1234.
+- Dask compute cluster configuration parameters can be passed to `app.py`, see the [documentation](https://github.com/StochSS/stochss-compute/blob/dev/stochss_compute/api/delegate/dask_delegate.py#L20).

 ```
 # Terminal 4
 source venv/bin/activate
 jupyter notebook --port=9999
 ```
-- Stochss-compute is now running on localhost:1234.
-- Check out some example notebooks for more instructions on usage.
-- Dask compute cluster configuration parameters can be passed to `app.py`, see the [documentation](https://github.com/StochSS/stochss-compute/blob/dev/stochss_compute/api/delegate/dask_delegate.py#L20).
+- Jupyter should then launch automatically, where you can then navigate to the examples directory and open up StartHere.ipynb.
+- If not, copy and paste the following URL into your web browser: `http://localhost:9999/notebooks/examples/StartHere.ipynb`
 #### Docker

 With docker, you can use the image hosted on docker hub.